osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 Napalm MIRV     - MIRV with napalm warheads
-Napalm S-MIRV   - Spread MIRV with napalm warheads Quicksand       - Explodes on impact releasing a series of slow-moving, poorly aimed diggers Ring of Dirt    - Raises multiple dirt walls that form a ring around you Riot Drill      - 3 heavy riot bombs are shot in rapid succession at the same point Sat.
+Napalm S-MIRV   - Spread MIRV with napalm warheads Quicksand       - Explodes on impact releasing a series of slow-moving, poorly aimed diggers Riot Drill      - 3 heavy riot bombs are shot in rapid succession at the same point Sat.
 Strike     - Shoots a projectile which paints the target area.
 Space based lasers then assault the target.
 Shotgun         - Shoots 6 pellets in a random spread with limited range/line of sight